iltlo/Snake/README.md

 - `make ncurses` will automatically run upon `make all`, it will clone the `ncurses` library under the project directory (`./ncurses`), and install it under your home directory (`~/ncurses_files`).
 Make sure that no non-empty colliding directories exist.
 - The clone, install and compile process takes around 1-2 minutes when running `make all` the first time.
 - `make clean` can remove object files and executable.
+- `make clear-score` can clear the game score history.
 - Fully built and tested on HKU `academy11` server.

 ## External Library